jfclere/pisolar/charger_receiver/README.md

 Sketch uses 2200 bytes (53%) of program storage space.
 Maximum is 4096 bytes.
 Global variables use 91 bytes (35%) of dynamic memory, leaving 165 bytes for local variables.
 Maximum is 256 bytes.
 ```

+Note the value: 600 and 800 (should be 725 for the 12V version).